disasteroftheuniverse/obs-warp-tunnel/Readme.md

 </pre>
 # OBS Warp Tunnel

 A simple wrapper for localtunnel that keeps it running.
-Intended to be with [OBS Blade](https://obs-blade.kounex.com/) so [OBS](https://obsproject.com/) can be manipulated remotely.
-Local tunnel is unstable and likes to crash, this script maintains uptime, and keeps the subdomain, as losing a subdomain can be very inconvenient if it is lost while using OBS Blade in a remote location.
-Ideal for IRL streamers.
-Future versions will use electron for a simple user interface.
+Intended to be used with [OBS Blade](https://obs-blade.kounex.com/) so [OBS](https://obsproject.com/) can be manipulated remotely.
+Localtunnel is unstable crashes frequently, making it unsuitable for IRL streamers trying to access OBS remotely, because maintaining a consistent connection with OBS is paramount.
+This script maintains uptime, keeps the subdomain, and automatically restarts localtunnel if it crashes.
+This makes localtunnel a more viable choice for IRL streamers who wish to use OBS Blade to remotely control OBS.

-This probably works with Streamlabs too, but don't ask me for help, I have no idea.
 This tool helps make Localtunnel a more viable alternative to ngrok.

 ## Installation